zachvalenta/jvns.ca/content/post/2018-12-29-some-initial-nonparametric-statistics-notes.markdown

 ### estimating the density function

 Okay!
 Here's a useful section!
 Let's say that I have 100,000 data points from a distribution.
-If I draw a histogram like this of those data points:
+I can draw a histogram like this of those data points:

 <img src="/images/nonpar-histogram.png">